andyjamesn/nuxt-memberstack/README.md

 There is no composable for this as there it no need to update the state

-Get memberstack context from Nuxt and use to
+Get memberstack context from Nuxt and use to trigger reset email

 ```javascript
 const { $memberstack: memberstack } = useNuxtApp()